-There are 15 rooms with either 1 double bed or 2 twins, a balcony suite and a family suite sleeping up to 4 and with a private balcony.
-All beds are extra long bed with special orthopaedic mattresses, and you'll have separate wool and alpaca blankets, a heater, IDD phone, free Wi-Fi and en-suite bathroom with 24 hour hot water.
+There are 17 rooms with either one double bed or two twins, a balcony suite and a family suite sleeping up to 4 and with a private balcony.
+All beds are extra long ,with special orthopaedic mattresses, and you'll have separate wool and alpaca blankets, a heater, IDD phone, free Wi-Fi and en-suite bathroom with 24 hour hot water.

 Breakfast is included in your stay, and dinner can be provided on request.